jenkinsci/seed-plugin/README.md

 The configuration is given using a YAML file, either entered directly in the Jenkins settings or referred to using an absolute path or a remote URL.

+The [format of the configuration](doc/Configuration) data is described in other page.

 ## Connectors

 The way to send events to the Seed Jenkins plug-in can done using _connectors_.